Best Ways to Save for a Car if You Plan to Pay in Cash

 Your interest will typically be credited to your account monthly, but you can't get it until the end of the term.

-Installment savings accounts are a great way for undisciplined savers to reach a savings goal like
+Installment savings accounts are a great way for undisciplined savers to reach a savings goal like save for a car.

 But for savers who want to maximize their return and flexibility, CDs may be a better alternative.